mubaraqwahab/thinkdev/src/lessons/06-bindings-again.md

 title: Bindings again
 draft: true
 excerpt: >
-  TODO: We'll discuss the concept of bindings in JavaScript and how it relates to variables and objects.
+  This lesson explores how the concepts of bindings and scopes relate to variables in JavaScript.
 ---

 ## Video